Count Kálnoky's Transylvanian Guesthouses

 The Stone Pub

-The XVIIth century Kálnoky Manor and its park have been restored to their old glory and are open to visit.
+The XVIIth century Kálnoky Manor and its park have been restored to their old glory and are open to visit in 2017.

 The renovated manor and its park will be open to visitors in 2017, so expect a wealth of events and happenings.
 'Like' us on Facebook to keep informed.